Peter Johnston Jr.: Personal life

 Johnston married Mary Wood, the daughter of Valentine Wood and Lucy Henry (a sister of Patrick Henry).
-One of their son became Confederate General Joseph E. Johnston.
+One of their sons became Confederate General Joseph E. Johnston.

 Career

 Johnston's father operated his Prince Edward county plantation using enslaved labor, as is indicated by the 1787 Virginia tax inventory, which showed the estate owning 11 enslaved adults and 16 enslaved children, as well as seven horses and 42 other livestock.
 In the last census before his death, he owned more than 30 slaves in Washington County, Virginia.

 Prince Edward County voters first elected Johnston as one of their representatives in the Virginia House of Delegates in 1792, and re-elected him until 1794.
 His last term ended in 1811.
 He succeeded Hugh Holmes, who was elected to become a judge, and served as that body's Speaker from 1805 until 1807.
-His speech concerning the celebrated resolutions of 179801799 was published in the "Register", then a leading paper in the new county.
+His speech concerning the celebrated resolutions of 1798-1799 was published in the "Register", then a leading paper in the new county.

 In 1811, legislators elected Johnston as judge on the general and superior court for the 13th district, which included Prince Edward County.
-However, he exchanged with Judge William Brockenbrough, who had been assigned to the southwest Virginia circuit.
-Thus he moved to near Abingdon, Virginia, where he lived at "Panticello".
+He exchanged the district for the District of Southwest Virginia held by Judge William Brockenbrough.
+The reason for the exchange is said to have been that Prince Edward was becoming so thickly settled that Judge Johnston thought hunting would be better in the far southwest.
+In 1813 Johnston purchased 500 acres of land in Washington County and, with his older sons and slaves purchased in Georgia, proceeded to build a two-story log home called Panicello with oak logs harvested on the property.
+Johnston eventually owned about 1,300 acres of land in the area.

 Death and legacy

-Johnston died at his "Panicello" home and was buried nearby.
-Descentends included John W. Johnston, Peter Carr Johnston, Beverley Randolph Johnston, Charles C. Johnston, Benjamin Johnston, Mrs. Jane C. Mitchell and Algernon Sidney Johnston.
+On December 8, 1831, Johnston died at his "Panicello" home and was buried at the Johnston family graveyard on an adjoining summit.
+Descendants include Joseph E. Johnston.